achalk14/achalk14/README.md

 - 🔭 I’m currently enrolled in masters program at University at Buffalo.
 - 🌱 I’m currently learning new technologies about DevOps and AWS.
-- 💬 Talk to me about UFC, stand-up comedy, nutrition and world politics.
+- 💬 Talk to me about UFC, stand-up comedy, and workout.
 - 📟 Technologies: Python, Docker, Kubernetes, Prometheus, Grafana, JAVA, OOP ...